Getting started with GNUBG – A Guided Tour

 Introduction: What is GNUBG?

 GNUBG is a program to play and analyze backgammon with, at a world-class level.
 It is free software (under the GPL from the FSF), which is still under development.
 GNUBG is designed for GNU/Linux, but runs under many other operating systems as well, including Mac OS X. This tutorial will focus on the Microsoft Windows version.
-Here is what it looks like:

 .gif)